The Revolutionary War Arrives In The SC Backcountry

 "Remember Tarleton's Quarter" would also be a rallying cry to a new wave of defiance in upstate South Carolina among Patriots waiting for the opportunity to strike back against the British and their Loyalist allies.

-One of the very first acts of retaliation would come just over a week later at a placed called Alexander's Old Field in modern-day Chester County.
+One of the very first acts of retaliation would come just over a week later at a placed called Alexander's Old Field in modern-day Chester County, which this blogger will tell you about in the next part of this series HERE.

 For more information about the Battle of the Waxhaws please consult the following sources that were used to help with this blog post: